Pittsburgh-NEH-Institute/Institute-Materials-2020/schedule/week_1/week_1_day_3_plan.md

 ## Outcome goals
 * Practice file management at the command line.
 * Practice Git at the command line.
-* Introduce computational pipelines.
+* Explore how data models and the computational pipeline work together.
+* Navigate enabling and enforcing schema paradigms.
 * Make explicit our assumptions about TEI, our data, markup decisions, and edition goals.
+* Explore the relationship between research questions and markup decisions.
-* Explore how the laboratory edition data might look different with different research questions and markup.
+* Consider how the laboratory edition data might look different with different research questions and markup.
 * Create our first computational pipeline together.

 ## Legend